QilunLiu5216/qil012.github.io-lolanalysis/README.md

 ## Assessment of Missingness

-<p>The column with non-trivial missingness I chose to analyze from the dataset is <em>split</em>.
-Through exploratory analysis, we identified that the missingness in the <em>split</em> column depends on the <em>playoffs</em> column, as indicated by a non-zero correlation and a p-value of 0.0 in the permutation test.
-This suggests a statistically significant dependency.</p>

-<p>Conversely, the missingness in the <em>split</em> column does not depend on the <em>golddiffat15</em> column, as the correlation is zero and the p-value is 1.0, indicating no significant dependency between the missingness in <em>split</em> and the <em>golddiffat15</em> column.</p>
+<p>We evaluated the dataset for non-trivial missingness and hypothesized whether certain features might be NMAR (Not Missing At Random).
+Our focus was on the <em>split</em> column.
+A permutation test revealed that its missingness significantly depends on the <em>playoffs</em> column, suggesting a potential NMAR scenario, as there was a non-zero correlation with a p-value of 0.0.
+This might imply that the data is missing systematically related to whether the match was part of the playoffs.</p>

+<p>In contrast, no dependency was found between the missingness of <em>split</em> and <em>golddiffat15</em>, indicated by a zero correlation and a p-value of 1.0.
+Therefore, missingness in the <em>split</em> column appears to be random with respect to <em>golddiffat15</em>, likely MAR (Missing At Random).</p>

+<p>To further validate these findings, it would be beneficial to gather additional information on the data collection process, specifically during the playoffs period, to understand why missingness occurs in the <em>split</em> column.</p>

 <hr>